yzernik/yzernik.github.io/_posts/2015-01-31-setting-up-clojure-environment.md

 ```

 With this infrastructure in place, I was able to create the configuration for the *major modes* that I will most commonly use.
-I have `tuareg` mode for OCaml, `ensime` for Scala, `markdown-mode` for editing Markdown such as this file I'm editing now, and of course, `clojure-mode`.
+I have `tuareg` mode for OCaml, `ensime` for Scala, `markdown-mode` for editing Markdown, and of course, `clojure-mode`.

-## The REPL

-The REPL is one of the greatest things about working with Clojure and Emacs.
-I will discuss in my next post.

 [brave-and-true-emacs]:       http://www.braveclojure.com/basic-emacs/